TheBevyFlock/bevy_new_2d/docs/design.md

 ### Reasoning

 The `dev_tools` plugin is only included in dev builds.
-By adding your dev tools here, you automatically guarantee that they are not included in release builds.
+By adding your dev tools here, you guarantee that they won't be included in release builds.